mongodb/awscdk-resources-mongodbatlas/CONTRIBUTING.md

 5. A repo maintainer will review the your pull request, and may either request additional changes or merge the pull request.

 ## Autoclose stale issues and PRs
-- After 30 days of no activity (no comments or commits are on an issue or PR) we automatically tag it as “stale” and add a message: "This issue has gone 30 days without any activity and meets the project’s definition of ‘stale’.
+- After 30 days of no activity (no comments or commits are on an issue or PR) we automatically tag it as “stale” and add a message: "Thi issue has gone 30 days without any activity and meets the project’s definition of ‘stale’.
 This will be auto-closed if there is no new activity over the next 30 days.
 If the issue is still relevant and active, you can simply comment with a “bump” to keep it open, or add the “[Status] Not Stale” label.
 Thanks for keeping our repository healthy!"
 - After 30 more days of no activity we automatically close the issue / PR.

 ## Release and Publishing